grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 > **Note:**  This feature is experimental.

-The Grafana Image Renderer plugin does not currently work (see [GitHub Issue#301](https://github.com/grafana/grafana-image-renderer/issues/301)) if it is installed in a Grafana Docker image.
-You can build a custom Docker image using the `GF_INSTALL_IMAGE_RENDERER_PLUGIN` build argument.
-This installs additional dependencies needed for the Grafana Image Renderer plugin to run.
+Currently, the Grafana Image Renderer plugin is not functional (as stated in [GitHub Issue#301](https://github.com/grafana/grafana-image-renderer/issues/301)) when installed in a Grafana Docker image.
+However, you can create a customized Docker image utilizing the `GF_INSTALL_IMAGE_RENDERER_PLUGIN` build argument as a solution.
+This will install the necessary dependencies for the Grafana Image Renderer plugin to run.

 Example: